MORYX-Industry/application-developer-training/chapter-2-drivers.md

 # Driver
 In this chapter you will implement the ColorizingCell and the TestingCell.
-Both of them are automatic cells, which don't need any user interactions.
+Both of them are automatic cells, which don't need any user interaction.
 Correspondingly there are no visual instructions.
 Instead there is some kind of hardware, which needs to be connected to MORYX.

 For the cell to communicate with the hardware a [Driver](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/dev/docs/tutorials/HowToBuildADriver.md) is needed.